Stochastic synaptic dynamics under learning: Stochastic synaptic dynamics

 Thus, the response function in \prettyref{eq:crr} can be approximated in terms of the response functions to mean- and to noise-intensity modulations.
 Their Fourier transforms, $\alpha(\Omega)$ (the susceptibility to mean modulations) and $\beta(\Omega)$ (the susceptibility to noise-intensity modulations), can be derived with Fokker-Planck theory and are known in terms of special functions \citep{Brunel2001_2189,Lindner2001_2937}, also presented in \prettyref{appendix:Response_LIF}.
 For the exponential STDP kernel in \prettyref{eq:plasticity_kernel}, the integral in \prettyref{eq:force} depends on the Laplace transform of the response functions evaluated at $1/\tau_{c}$ {[}note that due to causality, $C_{x\eta}(\tau<0)=0${]}; since the Fourier transforms $\alpha$ and $\beta$ are analytic, we may simply evaluate them at $i/\tau_{c}$.
 Thus, summing up, the drift coefficient is

-$D^{(1)}$ is shown and dissected into different contributions in \prettyref{fig:single_synapse_full}(b) and shows agreement with simulation results of the system.
-For small weights, the drift is dominated by the firing-rate contributions (gray lines), whereas for increasingly larger weights the response contributions dominate the drift.
+$D^{(1)}$ is shown and dissected into different contributions in \prettyref{fig:single_synapse_full}(b) and agrees with simulations of the system.
+The drift as a function of $w$ may exhibit a sign change (b3,b4), in line with experimental observations \citep[Fig.\,2]{Statman2014_17}.
+For small weights, the drift is dominated by the firing-rate contributions {[}first line in \prettyref{eq:D1} and gray lines in \prettyref{fig:single_synapse_full}(b){]}, whereas for increasingly larger weights the response contributions dominate the drift.
 The mean-response contribution $\Delta_{c}\nu w\alpha(i\tau_{c}^{-1})$ and the noise-intensity--response contribution $\Delta_{c}\nu(1/2)w^{2}\beta(i\tau_{c}^{-1})$ are shown in \prettyref{fig:single_synapse_full}(b) by the green and the blue line, respectively.
-When computing the drift using realization-wise linearization, the noise-intensity response is missing.
-We have not encountered severe violations of \prettyref{eq:D1} in any reasonable regime.
+When computing the drift using realization-wise linearization $x\approx x_{0}+\alpha\ast\eta$ for calculating the cross correlation function \citep{Lindner2005_061919}, the noise-intensity response is missing. \prettyref{eq:D1} seems to be accurate for multiple regimes, including low firing rates and irregular spiking {[}note the wide range of firing rates and the large coefficients of variation $C_{v}$ in the examples depicted in \prettyref{fig:single_synapse_full}(b){]}.
+However, for low firing rates and large weights $w$ leading to large synaptic depression jumps, the synaptic jump process is far from a Langevin process; here \prettyref{eq:D1} deviates from simulation results of the true jump process.
+Additionally, for very small intensity of the white Gaussian noise $D\lesssim10^{-2}$ in \prettyref{eq:lif}, the diffusion approximations required for the firing rate and the response functions break down which renders \prettyref{eq:D1} inaccurate, see \prettyref{appendix:Breakdown} for details.
 For other neuron models than the LIF neuron, one only needs to substitute the respective mean- and noise-intensity responses.